Reach-Above/reach-above.github.io/duffins.md

         {
             id: 'Chapter1',
             title: 'Introduction',
             description: 'We are a group of concerned Grade 7 students from the Pickering and Ajax area of Durham Region,Ontario,Canada.
-We are trying to stop the proposed warehouse and parking lot development on a wetland that is connected to Duffins Creek,an important part of our local watershed.',
+We are trying to stop the proposed warehouse and parking lot development on a wetland that is connected to Duffins Creek,which is an important part of our local watershed.',
             location: {
                 center: [-90.22113, 48.57957 ],
                 zoom:  3.51,